 Fast track for talent

-If you’ve got the talent to progress from playing for fun to competing at the highest level as a deaf or hearing impaired player, the Game On guide is for you.
+If you’ve got the talent to progress from playing for fun to competing at the highest level as a deaf tennis player, the Game On guide is for you.
 It gives you the lowdown on the different pathways you can follow to reach the summit of the sport.
 There’s also information for coaches to help them identify players who could perform well in the elite player programme.